-Based in the mountains of Mid Wales, Kerry Walker is an award-winning British travel writer, author, photographer and translator, and a lover of mountains, cold places and true wilderness.
+Based in the mountains of Mid Wales, Kerry Walker is an award-winning British travel writer, author, photographer, translator and co-founder of Undiscovered Wales.
+She is also lover of mountains, cold places and true wilderness.

 Kerry’s travels have taken her to all seven continents – from the frozen wilderness of Antarctica and the Arctic to the Australian Outback.
 Over the years she has hitchhiked with Thai royalty, sledged with Tibetan monks, served beer at Oktoberfest and swum with whale sharks – all in the name of a story.